Apply to a foreign university with confidence

 For most universities, the legalization procedure is a prerequisite.
 Member countries of the Hague Convention of 1961 legalize documents by apostilization.

-In addition, the education received in a foreign educational institution should be recognized as equivalent to Polish through nostrification (recognition)in case there are no international agreements with your country.
+In addition, the education received in a foreign educational institution should be recognized as equivalent to Polish through nostrification (recognition).
 However, you can start studying at a university in Poland without it.
 Most educational institutions allow you to undergo the procedure during the first semester in the city where the university is located.

 The recognition of foreign certificates of maturity, documents that can give the right to study bachelor’s programs, is carried out by authorized local education authorities (kuratoria oświaty).
 This is a free service.
 The review period is 3-6 weeks.
 Detailed information on the recognition of foreign certificates is available on the website of the Ministry of National Education of Poland.